Optional Practical Training: OPT Application

 In order to apply for Optional Practical Training, a foreign student must reach out to the designated school official (DSO) at the college or university to endorse Form I‑20, Certification of Eligibility for Nonimmigrant Student Status.
 Afterwards, the student must fill out a Form I-765, Application for Employment Authorization.
 The filing fee for the form is $410.
 OPT application approval takes three to five months to receive an approval and start date.

 Job Requirements

 OPT employment must be in the participant's field of study.
-OPT jobs can be both unpaid and paid.
-For STEM OPT, an employer along with the worker must fill out Form I-983.
+OPT jobs can be both unpaid and paid, and entrepreneurship related to one's field is also allowable.
+For STEM OPT, an employer, along with the worker, must fill out Form I-983.

+International startup founders often seek to use the OPT period for achieving funding and growth milestones which qualify them for "extraordinary ability" visas, such as the O visa.

 OPT Statistics

 One place to look for statistics on yearly OPT authorizations is Immigration and Customs Enforcement.
 In 2021, there were 115,651 new OPT authorizations, a 105% increase from a decade ago.